How to Create a Suitable Pricing Model for a Business

 Cost-plus pricing models

-A cost-plus pricing strategy, rather than focussing on competitor price points, is centred around your cost of goods sold, or COGS.
-This is sometimes known as markup pricing, in reference to businesses using this strategy to markup their products based on the profit margins they’re hoping to achieve.
+A cost-plus pricing strategy, rather than focusing on competitor price points, is centred around your cost of goods sold, or COGS.
+This is sometimes known as markup pricing, which is in reference to businesses using this strategy to markup their products based on the profit margins they’re hoping to achieve.

 When applying the cost-plus pricing model, you’ll need to calculate a fixed percentage for your target margin, and a separate one for the cost of production.
 Let’s say, for example, that you manufacture and sell wireless headphones.
 These headphones cost £50 to make, and you want to make £50 from each sale.
 This would lead you to set a price of £100, giving you a 100% markup.

-The cost-plus model is generally the remit of businesses that sell physical products.
+The cost-plus model is generally used by businesses that sell physical products.
 If you sell a more intangible product (e.g. a SaaS tool), selling your product will likely bring in far more value than the cost to create it, therefore making it unfit for a cost-plus pricing strategy.

 Dynamic pricing models